j1mb0-1/baby-sitter-kata-typescript/README.md

   - The date and time they started the job\*
   - The date and time they ended the job\*
   - The date and time they put the kid(s) to bed\*
-  - Optionally, the timezone they work in if it differs from the one of the system the program runs on.\*
+  - Optionally, the timezone they work in if it differs from the one of the system the program runs on\*
 - The constraints:
   - They must start the job between 5:00 PM and midnight in their time zone\*
   - They must finish the job between midnight and 4:00 AM in their time zone the day after they started\*